edsnjavier/Trichomonas-Detection-Research-with-DCNN-Xception-Encoder-Decoder-Canny/README.md

 # Trichomonas Detection Research with DCNN-Xception, Encoder-Decoder, & Canny

 ## Description
-This project focuses on developing deep learning models integrating DCNN-Xception and Encoder-Decoder architectures with Canny Edge Detection to identify **Trichomonas vaginalis** in microscopic images.
+This project was developed as part of our undergraduate thesis that focuses on developing deep learning models integrating DCNN-Xception and Encoder-Decoder architectures with Canny Edge Detection to identify **Trichomonas vaginalis** in microscopic images.
 The models achieved impressive accuracy rates of 91% and 93%, respectively.
 Key contributions include fine-tuning the architecture, experimenting with and training the models, evaluating performance metrics, optimizing classification through data augmentation, and constructing the research framework.

 ---